Skip to content

 ✔ Eliminate ambiguous expressions

-✔ Each original text line is followed by a translated text line
+✔ Each original text line is immediately followed by the translated text line

 ✔ Standardization of punctuation marks